 Furthermore, Law 27270 “Law against Acts of Discrimination” prohibits any discriminatory treatment due to age, among other conditions.

-In this regard, Law No. 28803 establishes the rights of the elderly to equal opportunity and non-discrimination in any public private place.
+Law No. 30490 establishes the rights of the elderly to equal opportunity, non-discrimination in any public or private place, and to actively participate in the employment sphere, among others.
 Law No. 28983 provides that job offers may not contain requirements that constitute discrimination, annulment or alteration of equality of opportunity or treatment.

-- Workers in a dependent relationship or as an employee
+Workers in a dependent relationship (such as an employee);

-- In general men and women equal opportunities in all areas of their lives
+In general, men and women, for equal opportunities in all areas of their lives.

 Independent personnel and/or persons that render services independently and without subordination are not covered by employment legislation as they are not considered employees.

-An employee that suffers a violation of his/her constitutional and legal rights can seek protection from the competent Courts without the presence of a legal representative.
+An employee that suffers a violation of his/her constitutional and legal rights can seek protection from the competent Courts and may be self-represented.

-When it comes to claims involving age discrimination, they often come from recruitment in the public sector where age limits may be set for certain positions.
+When it comes to claims involving age discrimination, they often come from the recruitment stage in the public sector, where age limits are set for certain positions.

 The trickiest issues relate to sex discrimination.
-In all discrimination claims the employee has the burden of proving that the discrimination is taken place, giving the employer the advantage.
-As the employee is faced with the burden of proving that the discriminatory act occurred, it is difficult to win a claim, especially because much of the evidence will land in the hands of the employer.
+In all discrimination claims, the employee has the burden to prove the alleged discrimination.
+As the employee is faced with this onus, it is difficult to win a claim, especially because much of the evidence will land in the hands of the employer.

-16 years for industrial, commercial or mining
+16 years for industrial, commercial or mining; and

-For other forms of work, the minimum age is 14 years, but an exception can be granted at 12 years provided that the work will not harm the child’s health or development, or interfere or limit the assistance to schools and allow them participation in counselling programs or vocational training.
+For other forms of work, the minimum age is 14 but an exception may be granted at 12 years, provided that the work will not harm the child’s health or development, or interfere or limit the assistance to schools and allow them to participate in counselling programs or vocational training.

-The mandatory retirement age for both men and women is 70 years of age, although there is a voluntary retirement age for both genders from 65 years of age.
+The mandatory retirement age for both men and women is 70, although there is a voluntary retirement age for both genders from 65.